charliereese/terra_boi/README.md

 # Alternatively: rake "deploy[staging]", rake "deploy[staging prod]", etc.
 ```

+The above rake task will ask you an interactive question, so stay close to your terminal!

+Expected rake task duration: 5 - 10 minutes.

 Note: the above rake task takes an optional argument for environments (e.g. `rake \"deploy[staging prod]\"`).
 By default, it will deploy to staging then prod infrastructure.

+#### Usage C: recommendations

+- Uncomment `config.force_ssl = true` in `config/environments/production.rb` file.

 ## Infrastructure customization